 Because of its exceptional landscape beauty, interesting geomorphology, diversity of the coastline and especially because of the rich biocoenoses of the marine ecosystem, greater part of the Kornati maritime zone has been declared a national park in 1980.
 Today NP “Kornati” occupies an area of about 220 km2 and it includes 89 islands, islets and cliffs, alltogether with a coastline about 238 km long.
 Despite this relatively large number of islands the continental part of the park forms only 1 of the total area, while everything else belongs to the marine ecosystem.

 The oldest, largest and most visited national park in Croatia.
 The Plitvice lakes are registered on the UNESCO World Heritage List.
 The park is situated in the mountainous region of Croatia, between the Mala Kapela mountain range in the west and northwest, and the Lička Plješivica mountain range

 to the southeast.
 The process of tufa formation, which results in the building of the tufa, or travertine, barriers and resulted in the creation of the lakes, is the outstanding universal value.

 Fun Park Biograd

-Fun park Biograd is a theme park with its ideal location near Biograd na Moru (30km from Zadar) offering a spectacular entertainment experience for the whole family in the heart of the Adriatic coast.
+DALMALAND Fun & Aqua park Biograd is a theme park with its ideal location near Biograd na Moru (30km from Zadar) offering a spectacular entertainment experience for the whole family in the heart of the Adriatic coast.
 Choose your adventure from one of three driving themes: Space, Pirate City or Wild West and experience fun in an unprecedented way.